amiaopensource/av-python-carpentry/setup.md

 ### macOS/Linux

-You can use the same Terminal/shell session from the previous step or open a new window.
+You can use the same Terminal or shell session from the previous step or open a new window.

 1. Check your current system version of Python.
   ```